 Learn something from earlier wars.
 They have not been that successful and most of the assumptions they were based on turned out to be wrong.

-We are back in Iraq because of the invasion, occupation and mismanagement of the entire country by woefully ignorant foreigners.
+We are back in Iraq because of the invasion, occupation and mis-management of the entire country by woefully ignorant foreigners.

-Recognize that terrorism cannot be eradicated by killing terrorists – as little as you can rid the world of criminality by killing criminals.
+Recognise that terrorism cannot be eradicated by killing terrorists – as little as you can rid the world of criminality by killing criminals.
 Try to understand the underlying driving forces and why people become terrorists.

 Make a comprehensive conflict analysis or diagnosis and look at the problem(s) to be solved more than on some particular actors.